-Farm Business Net Cash Income Expected To Decline in 2013
+2013 Farm Business Net Cash Income To Remain Near 2012 Level

-Average net cash farm income (NCFI) is forecast at $76,000 for all farm businesses* for 2013, a decline of 12 percent from 2012 (see table ).
+Average net cash farm income (NCFI) is forecast at $101,300 for all farm businesses* for 2013, a decline of less than 1 percent, after a strong year in 2012 (see table ).
 This decline is in line with the sectorwide forecast for NCFI, which represents the amount of cash available to service debt, pay family living expenses, and make investments.
 It is not a comprehensive measure of profitability, however, since it does not account for changes in inventory, accounts payable, accounts receivable, and depreciation.

-Most farm businesses specializing in program crops are forecast to experience a 7- to 10-percent decline in NCFI in 2013, with larger declines (28.6 percent) anticipated for cotton and rice.
-Crop receipts are forecast to decline slightly for almost all program crop farm businesses, but cotton and rice farms will likely see a larger decline in crop receipts of 5 percent due to lower cotton acreage and prices.
+Most farm businesses specializing in program crops are forecast to experience a 4- to 6-percent decline in NCFI in 2013, with larger average declines (17 percent) anticipated for cotton and rice farm businesses.
+Most program crops are forecast to experience increased production and lower prices, with substantial increases in yield expected for several crops, including corn.
+The net effect is that crop receipts are forecast to decline 4 to 6 percent in 2013.
+However, cotton and rice farms will likely see a larger decline of about 9 percent due to both lower cotton acreage and cotton lint prices.
 For some producers, 2012 insurance indemnities will be paid in 2013, boosting NCFI.

-Cash expenses, forecast to increase 3-4 percent for farm businesses specializing in program crops in 2013, are driving the overall decline in NCFI.
-Rent expenses are expected to increase by as much as 6 percent and make up 10 to 20 percent of expenses.
-Seed; fertilizer, lime, and chemicals; and fuel together make up around half of all cash expenses for farm businesses specializing in program crops.
-Seed expenses are forecast up 2.5 percent in 2013; fertilizer, lime, and chemical expenses are forecast down 0.4 percent; and fuel expenses are forecast down 1.5 percent in 2013.
+Cash expenses, forecast to increase 1 to 2 percent, on average, for farm businesses specializing in program crops in 2013, are contributing to the anticipated decline in NCFI.
+Rent expenses are expected to increase by 6-7 percent.
+However, some major expense categories are expected to decline.
+Seed; fertilizer, lime, chemicals; and fuel together make up around half of all cash expenses for farm businesses specializing in program crops.
+While seed expenses are forecast up 4 percent, fertilizer/lime/chemical expenses are forecast down 6 percent, and fuel expenses are forecast down 2 percent.

-Specialty crop farm businesses (fruits, vegetables, and nursery/greenhouse) are forecast to experience a decline in average NCFI of more than 15 percent in 2013.
-Crop receipts are expected to be slightly less than in 2012, while total cash expenses are forecast to increase by almost 7 percent.
-Labor expenses, which make up over a third of all cash expenses for specialty crop farms, are forecast to increase 11 percent due to increasing wages and output.
-Other field crop farm businesses (sugar crops, hay, silage, trees, and woody crops) are forecast to experience a 16-percent decrease in average net cash income in 2013.
+Specialty crop farm businesses (fruits, vegetables, and nursery/greenhouse) are forecast to experience an increase in average NCFI of almost 5 percent in 2013.
+Crop receipts are expected to increase more than 4 percent in 2013, partially due to a nearly 36 percent increase in the vegetable price index.
+Labor expenses, which make up almost 40 percent of all cash expenses for specialty crop farms, are forecast to increase almost 10 percent due to both increasing wages and crop production.
+Total cash expenses are forecast to increase by 5 percent.

-- Declining cotton and rice farm business NCFI is contributing to the expected decrease in NCFI in the Mississippi Portal.
+- Substantial declines forecast in average cotton and rice farm business NCFI, as well as modest declines for corn and soybean NCFI, are contributing to the expected 18-percent decline in NCFI in the Mississippi Portal.

-* Farm businesses are defined as operations with sales of over $250,000 (labeled "commercial") or smaller operations where farming is reported as the operator's primary occupation (labeled "intermediate").
-Approximately 13 percent of U.S. farms are commercial and 29 percent are intermediate.
-"Rural residence farms" comprise the remaining 58 percent of operations.
-These are small farms operated by those whose primary occupation is something other than farming or by retirees.
+* Farm businesses are defined as operations with gross cash farm income of over $350,000 (labeled "commercial") or smaller operations where farming is reported as the operator's primary occupation (labeled "intermediate").
+Approximately 11 percent of U.S. farms are commercial and 33 percent are intermediate.
+"Residence farms" comprise the remaining 56 percent of operations.
+These are small farms operated by those whose primary occupation is something other than farming.